thoughtbot/maybe_haskell/book/monad/intro.md

 computations.

 Let's throw a monkey wrench into our `getParam` example from earlier.
-This time, let's say we're accepting logins by either username or password.
-The user can say which method they're using by passing a `type` param specifying "username" or "password".
+This time, let's say we're accepting logins by either username or email.
+The user can say which method they're using by passing a `type` param specifying "username" or "email".

 *Note*: this whole thing is wildly insecure, but bear with me.